The 60-minute session was packed with scientific insights and solutions. Watch the webinar recording here.

 Behavioral Economics Applied to COVID-19 Challenges

 This pandemic has required leaders to make swift and unprecedented changes.
 At BEworks, we have spent the past year developing psychologically informed and evidence-based strategies to support their efforts in the following realms:

-BEworks Research and Tools on COVID-19
+BEworks Research and News